How to do an armpit detox to help remove toxins and stop body odour naturally. Detoxing your armpits helps with less sweat an odour production.

 - Propylene glycol.
 A.k.a antifreeze.
 It’s often found in personal care products, and has been reported by the Environmental Working Group to carry a moderate risk of immunotoxicity and allergies.

 - Phthalates.
-These endocrine disruptors are also commonly found in plastic, and cause hormone imbalances as well as infertility (predominantly in men).
+These endocrine disruptors are also commonly found in plastic, and cause hormonal imbalances as well as infertility (predominantly in men).

 - Antibacterial agents.
-Also endocrine disruptors, also have a negative impact on the immune system (and impact gut microflora).
+Also endocrine disruptors, and have a negative impact on the immune system (in particular, the gut microbiome).

 Our armpits contain around 20-30 lymph nodes that help in protecting the immune system.
-They filter substances that travel through the lymphatic fluid (cleansing toxins from the body and protecting against foreign invaders by carrying waste from our tissue to the bloodstream).
+They filter substances that travel through the lymphatic fluid, cleansing toxins from the body and protecting against foreign invaders by carrying waste from our tissues to the bloodstream.

-The skin is the largest organ of the body, thus, whatever we put on our skin can be easily absorbed into the bloodstream.
+The skin is one of the largest organs in the body, so whatever’s put on the skin can easily be absorbed into the bloodstream.

-- Combine all the ingredients together in a glass bowl and mix together (with a wooden or plastic spoon, nothing metal) until it forms a cream-like consistency.
+- Combine all the ingredients together in a glass bowl and mix together with a wooden or plastic spoon, nothing metal, until the mix forms a cream-like consistency.

-- Apply an even layer onto your armpits and leave it on for 5-20 minutes.
+- Apply an even layer onto your armpits and leave the paste on for 5-20 minutes.
 It’s recommended to start off with the shorter time-frame and work up from there once you’ve seen how your body adjusts to the cream.
 If it hurts at all, remove it immediately.

 - Repeat daily as needed until armpit odour goes away and natural deodorant no longer irritates the skin in that area.

-- Dry brushing also helps improve lymph circulation (do the dry brushing before or after the pit detox, not during).
+- Dry brushing also helps improve lymph circulation (do the dry brushing before or after the armpit detox, not during).

 - Drink plenty of water whenever you stimulate lymph flow, as it assists with flushing out toxins from the body, as well as prevents dehydration.